 However, every so often, one particular type of shoe will spread like wildfire throughout a classroom, and indeed the primary school students throughout the country, becoming a uniform in itself.
 In 2008, it was the return of the Nike Airmax 90.
 In 2005, it was the Adidas Goodyear.

 From 2002 to 2003, however, it was a pair of black Adidas Predator Mania astro turfs.

-My esteemed colleague Mikey Traynor has in the past correctly ascertained that the 2002 Preds were the greatest football boots of all time, but their sister shoe remain arguably the most underrated piece of sports apparel to reach Ireland since we discovered the gumshield in the late '80s.
+An esteemed former colleague Mikey Traynor has in the past correctly ascertained that the 2002 Preds were the greatest football boots of all time, but their sister shoe remain arguably the most underrated piece of sports apparel to reach Ireland since we discovered the gumshield in the late '80s.

 And while astro turfs might not be considered quintessential church wear - not least for a Communion - a full generation of lads managed to convince their parents that Pred astros were basically just ordinary runners, and so waltzed in to accept their Lord and Saviour Jesus Christ looking like they'd come straight from a game of five-a-side.

 Here's why they made for the perfect Communion shoe:

 Having doubtless been brought into Clarks by your incredibly angry mother to try on an abominable pair of 50-bob, buckle-laden clogs, a counter-trip to Champion, Elverys or Cummins presented her with a cheap alternative - and one which would crucially end your whingeing.

 Add to this your argument that, 'Everyone in the class has them,' along with the fact that this was the last piece of Communion wear on her list, and there was every chance that you'd break her will.
 You'd already met her halfway when you agreed to wear a gaudy waistcoat.
 This was your reward.

 They significantly reduced your chances of slipping en route to the altar